Hiking for Beginners

 There are different types of hiking, including day hikes, backpacking, thru-hikes, and more – for Hiking 101, we’ll focus on everything you need to know to get out on day hikes!

 The reasons we hike are plentiful.
 Being in nature allows us to slow down and shift our perspective – a bit of serenity in a busy world.
+We aim to explore national parks and other beautiful destinations with awe-inspiring views.
 And hiking is full of both physical and mental health benefits, including improved cardiovascular fitness and balance, natural engagement of core muscles, and decreased stress levels.

 Planning and Preparation